 For the frosting, using an electric mixer (handheld or stand mixer), cream together the butter, cocoa powder, and salt on medium speed for about 2-3 minutes.
 Scrape down the sides of the bowl and add the powdered sugar.
 Mix on low speed to incorporate the sugar.
 Add the vanilla and milk, starting with a couple tablespoons and adding more as needed to adjust the consistency.
 Increase the mixer speed to medium-high, beating until smooth and fluffy.

 Spread the frosting onto the cooled brownies.
 Store the brownies in an airtight container, or tightly wrapped, at room temperature or in the refrigerator (I highly, highly, highly prefer my brownies chilled in case you care) for 3-5 days.

-Note: This recipe can be doubled for a 9X13-inch pan.
+Doubling the Brownies: this recipe can be doubled for a 9X13-inch pan.
 Bake for about 5 minutes less than the recipe states below and increase as needed while you check for doneness (cause there's nothing worse than an overcooked brownie).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 I'm Mel, food is my love language, and my greatest desire in life is to share the best of the best recipes with YOU!
 I won't waste your time with filler recipes, but I will give you all my tried-and-true favorites!